spacetinker/skills-introduction-to-github/profile.md

-welcome to my github profile!
+Welcome to my Github profile!